yan-man/appraisr/README.md

 ![deploy-scripts](./README/deploy-scripts.png)

 On a new terminal (Terminal 4), start the front end.
-Install dependencies and run the React app with:
+Install dependencies and run the react.js app with:

 ```sh
 $ cd frontend